 Module 1 – Focus: Finding your Career Path

 Are you wondering which job positions and titles best suit your personality and aspirations?
-This is the webinar for you!
+This is the training for you!

-The first module on this theme took place on 10 June 2020.
-We will be running these modules on a regular basis, if you want to be kept up to date of the next upcoming date, subscribe to our newsletter!
+We will be running these modules on a regular basis, if you want to be kept up to date, subscribe to our newsletter!